rahulsmgv51/DataStructureAndAlgorithm/Sorting/Readme.md

 ### Merge sort is defined as a sorting algorithm that works by dividing an array into smaller subarrays, sorting each subarray, and then merging the sorted subarrays back together to form the final sorted array.

+### You are given an array(arr) of integers and a pivot.You have to re-arrange the given array in such a way that all elements smaller or equal to pivot lie on the left side of pivot and all elements greater than pivot lie on its right side.You have to achieve this in linear time.

+### QuickSort is a sorting algorithm based on the Divide and Conquer algorithm that picks an element as a pivot and partitions the given array around the picked pivot by placing the pivot in its correct position in the sorted array.